Young & Sick: Music

 In 2018, Young & Sick was asked to appear on Neon Gold's 10th anniversary album NGX: Ten Years of Neon Gold, for which he covered Passion Pit's hit song "Sleepyhead."
+On the 2nd of April 2026, this cover was used to wake up the crew of Artemis II.
+It was the first wakeup song of the mission.
+"After a brief rest period, the crew was awakened to monitor the Orion spacecraft’s systems through the burn.
+The ground team woke them at 7:06 a.m.
+EDT with the song “Sleepyhead” by Young and Sick," says NASA.

-In 2019, Young & Sick will release an EP titled Size of Relief as a joint project from Neon Gold Record and B3Sci Record.
+In 2019, Young & Sick released an EP titled Size of Relief as a joint project from Neon Gold Record and B3Sci Record.
 The debut single off the forthcoming EP "Bitter End" went on to be No. 1 on KCRW's Morning Becomes Eclectic Top 10 list and Indie Shuffle's Best Songs Of January 2019 list.
 The follow-up single "Jet Black Heart" was featured on KCRW's Best New Music list, where Marion Hodges said it was "beautifully constructed as a driving piece of synth pop."
 The single "Ohh My Ghosts," an electronic track about sleepless nights, was premiered by The Fader, who called it "addictive."
 Young & Sick released the single "Queen of the Valley" on March 22, 2019.
 The song "Ohh My Ghosts" from the EP is featured on the Forza Horizon 5 soundtrack under Horizon Pulse "where players can find Forza Horizon 5's electronic and pop music."

+In the Fall of 2025, Young & Sick released the Lost at Sea EP with B3Sci Records.
+The first single off of the EP, "Feed It Love," was featured as Today's Top Tune by KCRW on November 18, 2025.
+With the debut of the EP, Young & Sick released a Limited-Edition Lost at Sea Flexi Disc along with an art print featuring the artwork he created for the album.
+The flexi disc teased the Y&S remix of "Feed It Love," which Young & Sick released on December 12, 2025.